Kirby Knowle: Governance

 The village is within the Thirsk and Malton UK Parliament constituency.
-It lies within the Whitestonecliffe ward of Hambleton District Council and Thirsk electoral division of North Yorkshire County Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The parish shares a grouped parish council, known as Hillside Parish Council, with the civil parishes of Boltby, Cowesby, Felixkirk and Upsall.

 Geography

-The nearest settlements are Upsall 1.1 mi to the west; Felixkirk 1.6 mi to the south; Boltby 1.5 mi to the south-east and Cowesby 1.5 mi to the north.
+The nearest settlements are Upsall 1.1 mi to the west; Felixkirk 1.6 mi to the south; Boltby 1.5 mi to the southeast and Cowesby 1.5 mi to the north.

 The 1881 UK Census recorded the population as 114.
 The 2001 UK Census recorded the population as 68 of which 59 were over the age of sixteen years and of these 35 were in employment.
 There were 33 dwellings of which 24 were detached.

 Religion

-There is a church in the village dedicated to St Wilfrid.
-It is a Grade II listed building, rebuilt in 1873 on the site of the original.
+St Wilfrid's Church, Kirby Knowle is a Grade II listed building, rebuilt in 1873 on the site of the original.